surfer190/fixes/python/using-pydoc.md

       If the user hits EOF (Unix: Ctl-D, Windows: Ctl-Z+Return), raise EOFError.
       On Unix, GNU readline is used if enabled.
 The prompt string, if given, is printed without a trailing newline before reading.

+You can also view a specific function ora package:

+  pydoc file.seek